Japooter/Data402_Final_Project/README.md

 ### Talent CSV files:

-- The talent CSV files were loaded into a pandas DataFrame
+- The talent CSV files were loaded into a pandas DataFrame.

 - Special characters such as "-", " ", "(", and ")" were removed from the phone number column.